awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ### Running Sysprep with EC2Launch<a name="ec2launch-sysprep-running"></a>

-On the full installation of Windows Server 2016 \(with a desktop experience\), you can run Sysprep with EC2Launch manually or by using the **EC2 Launch Settings** application\.
+On the full installation of Windows Server 2016 and later \(with a desktop experience\), you can run Sysprep with EC2Launch manually or by using the **EC2 Launch Settings** application\.

 **To run Sysprep using the EC2Launch Settings application**

-1. In the Amazon EC2 console, locate or create a Windows Server 2016 AMI\.
+1. In the Amazon EC2 console, locate or create a Windows Server 2016 or later AMI\.

 1. Launch a Windows instance from the AMI\.